LOADING ...

 God rewards prayers.
 The tygers of are the wiser than the horses of

-instruction.
-Expect poison from the standing water.
-You know what is
+instruction. poison from the standing water.
+You never know what is

-enough you know what is more than enough.
-Listen to the fool's
+enough unless you know what is more than enough. to the fool's

 reproach!
 It is a title!
 The eyes of fire, the nostrils of air, the

 cunning.
-The apple tree never asks the how he shall grow; nor the
+The apple tree never asks the beech how he shall nor the

-lion, the horse, how he shall his pray.
-The thankful receiver bears a
+lion, the horse, how he shall take his pray.
+The thankful receiver a

 plentiful harvest.
-If had not been foolish, we should be so.
+If others had not foolish, we should be so.
 The

-of sweet delight can never be defil'd.
+soul of sweet delight can be defil'd.
 When thou seest an eagle, thou

 the fairest leaves to lay her eggs on.
-So the lays his curse on the
+So the priest lays his on the

-fairest joys.
-To a little flower is the labour of ages.
+joys.
+To create a little flower is the labour of ages.
 Damn

-bless relaxes.
-The best wine is the oldest, the best water the
+braces: bless relaxes.
+The best is the oldest, the best water the

-newest.
-Prayers plow not!
+newest. plow not!
 Joys laugh not!
 Sorrows weep not!
-The
+The head

-sublime, the heart pathos, the genitals beauty, the & feet
+sublime, the pathos, the genitals beauty, the hands & feet

 proportion.
 As the air to or the sea to fish, so is contempt to the

 contemptible.
-The crow wish'd every was black, the owl that every
+The crow wish'd every thing was black, the owl that

-he would be cunning.
-Improve (me) nt makes road; but the crooked
+he be cunning.
+Improve (me) nt makes strait road; but the crooked

-roads improvement are roads of genius.
+roads without improvement are of genius.
 Sooner murder an infant in

-its cradle than nurse unacted desires. man is not, nature is barren.
+its cradle than nurse desires.
+Where man is not, nature is barren.

-Truth can never be so as to be understood, and not be beliv'd.
+Truth can be told so as to be understood, and not be beliv'd.

 Enough!
 Or too much.